FORTY HOUR CLUB

 Set Construction- High Seas Builders, Hewn Construction, Ben Moore,

-Nick Roundtree, Dudley Merritt, Andy White, Matthew Creisher
+Nick Roundtree, Dudley Merritt, Michael Gorman, Andy White, Matthew Creisher

 Scenic Artist- Tyler Weeks